gyanendrol9/context-aware_table_extraction/README.md

 > - **Enhanced End-to-End OCR Pipeline:** Integrates TrOCR-ctx with ByT5 for real-time post-OCR correction, improving multilingual support and achieving state-of-the-art performance.

 The framework offers a robust solution for large-scale digitization of tabular documents, extending applications beyond climate records to other domains requiring structured document preservation.

+## Pipeline for Digitizing Historical Tabular Data
+This framework involves three main modules to digitize tabular data effectively:

+1. **Table Structure Recognition (TSR):**
+   TSR is the process of identifying and reconstructing the layout of a table, including cell boundaries and relationships between rows and columns.
+This step ensures the correct structure of tabular data is preserved.
+   > Details on Table Structure Recognition can be found [here](https://github.com/stuartemiddleton/glosat_table_dataset).

+2. **Text Extraction:**
+   This step extracts textual content from the cells identified by the TSR module.
+   - **Model:** TrOCR-ctx (Transformer-based OCR with contextual embedding).
+   - **Key Features:**
+     - Context-aware text extraction to reduce cascading errors.
+     - Handles challenges like handwritten entries, degraded text, and mixed languages.

+3. **Tabular Data Reconstruction:**
+   After text extraction, this module aligns the textual data with the recognized table structure to generate a final digital table.
+   - **Post-OCR Correction:** Uses ByT5 for real-time corrections, improving character and word error rates.
+   - **Output:** Fully digitized and reconstructed tables in a structured format like CSV or JSON.

 ## Features
 - **Dataset:** UoS_Data_Rescue, a rich collection of historical tabular data.